winitzki/scall/tutorial/programming_dhall.md

 This usage is repetitive: we need to write the number `8` twice.
 Could we avoid this repetition?

-It is not possible to move the `assert` code into the function `makeNaturalLessEqual10`, because `assert` expressions are validated at typechecking time, before the function `makeNaturalLessEqual10` is applied to any arguments.
+It is not possible to move the `assert` code into the function `makeNaturalLessEqual10`, because `assert` expressions are validated at typechecking time before the function `makeNaturalLessEqual10` is applied to any arguments.

 One way of reducing the code duplication is to notice that the output of the predicate `NaturalLessEqual10Predicate 8` is the equality type `0 ≡ 0` whenever   $x \le 10$.
 So, we could define the value `assert : 0 ≡ 0` in advance and use it like this: